arthurgusma/front-end-code-challenge-smartsite/README.md

 # Challenge SmartFit

 ## Introduction
-This is a forked front-end challenge, where I used Next.JS with Typescript to solve it.
+This is a forked front-end challenge, where I've used Next.JS with Typescript to solve it.

 ## Access the Deployed Site
 You can access the deployed version of the application by following this link: [Challenge SmartSite](https://challenge-smartsite.vercel.app).